SAP-samples/teched2022-AD180/exercises/Exercise_2/README.md

 53. SAVE
 <br>![](/exercises/Exercise_2/images/image(52).png)

 54. Click on "Place order" button to view the button logic in the Logic pane below.
-Drag and drop "set app variable" component from Logic core
+Drag and drop "set app variable" component from Logic core.

+You can select the wires by clicking and delete them with del/backspace.
+Setup the node order such that "set app variable" comes first and then "create record" is connected to it.
 <br>![](/exercises/Exercise_2/images/image(53).png)

 55. Click on variable name and select products